 The Fight for Reproductive Justice Continues

-AAUW has long supported all elements of Reproductive Justice, though the terminology has evolved, “AAUW supports choice in the determination of one’s reproductive life and increased access to health care and family planning services.”
+AAUW has long supported all elements of Reproductive Justice, though the terminology has evolved: “AAUW supports choice in the determination of one’s reproductive life and increased access to health care and family planning services.”
 (2)

-To raise a voice during this critical time, please join us on October 3rd at the Free Speech Pavilion in Downtown Naperville (Jackson Ave. and Webster St.) from 2:00 – 3:30 PM to rally for Reproductive Justice.
+To raise your voice during this critical time, please join us on October 3rd at the Free Speech Pavilion in Downtown Naperville (Jackson Ave. and Webster St.) from 2:00 – 3:30 PM to rally for Reproductive Justice.
 Wear your AAUW T-shirt!
 We join Radical Women and Illinois NOW in this local event that is part of a national mobilization movement.

 “Reproductive Justice is the complete physical, mental, spiritual, political, social, and economic well-being of women and girls, based on the full achievement and protection of women’s human rights.
 This definition offers a new perspective on reproductive issues advocacy, pointing out that for Indigenous women and women of color it is important to fight equally